aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blog_post.md

 The container image is built and pushed to Amazon ECR.
 This image is used for training the machine learning model.

-#### Training the machine learning model using Amazon SageMaker Training Job
+#### Train the machine learning model using Amazon SageMaker Training Job

 Once we successfully create the container image and publish it to Amazon ECR we can now start using for model training.